NikashSubedi2079/MotivationalQuotes/README.md

 # MotivationalQuotes
 # MotivationalQuotes
- It is an android java build on Java android app.
+ It is an android java